 UCAS Higher Education fairs take place up and down the country usually during the day and are a useful way to research a lot of courses and universities in one visit.
 The fairs can be held in arenas or at a local university, and students can visit university stands and chat to staff and students about courses and university life.
 Often, schools and colleges organise class visits to HE fairs – either UCAS (for years 12 and 13) or UK University Search (for years 10-13).
 Schools and colleges may host their own HE fairs, attended by parents, supporters, and Year 12 students.
 These usually take place in the evening and a range of universities, both local and from further afield, take part.

-The next step is to draw up a short list of universities offering courses which appeal.
+The next step is to draw up a short list of universities offering courses that appeal.
 There are several things to consider when selecting a university:

 Location: is moving away from home an option for a student?
 If so, where do they want to live?
 Do they want to move far away or stay local?
 Do they prefer a big city or somewhere a little quieter?
 It may seem simple but finding a place where they feel comfortable and happy could make all the difference to their education.